 Demolition workers must be provided with personal protective equipment (PPE).
 This includes safety goggles, face protectors, safety-toed boots, hand protection, hardhats, and hearing protection.
 Respiratory protection may also be needed when toxic materials are present.
 Personal fall arrest systems are required when demolition work is being done at an elevation.
 Employers should train demolition workers in the hazards they are facing and how to properly use protective equipment.
 They should also plan ahead to make demolition projects safer for workers.

-If you have been injured or lost a loved one in a demolition accident, contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+If you have been injured or lost a loved one in a demolition accident, contact the NY demolition worker injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.
 We can explain your options under the law and help you pursue the maximum compensation available.